(507) 387-1666

 Our Story

 In the summer of 1994, a small group of people sat around a kitchen table and discussed how to create a safe and effective way for people to help their neighbors.
 By developing a simple organization, where volunteers who want to help are matched with people who need a helping hand, everyone benefits.
+In February 1995, VINE officially began.

 Our Mission